Seizure of Frozen USDT for Forfeiture

 Once the USDT is in a government-controlled wallet, a civil asset forfeiture proceeding is triggered.
 The seizure might also be connected to a criminal asset forfeiture if an arrest warrant is also issued, although civil asset forfeiture is more common.

 For civil asset forfeiture, an Assistant United States Attorney (AUSA) will file a complaint for forfeiture in the appropriate U.S. District Court.
-The government must prove that the assets were involved in criminal activity.
+The government must prove that the assets were involved in criminal activity and a nexus exists.

-When the U.S. Government Freezes Your Tether Address
+When the DEA Freezes Your USDT in the Tether Address

 Good Afternoon,